Summary

 - 2,572 new cases of squamous cell carcinoma.

-To report the unlawful use of tanning units being used for commercial purposes, or for further queries about solarium legislation in Victoria, contact the Department of Health and Human Services Radiation Safety Team on 1300 767 469 or email radiation.safety@dhhs.vic.gov.au.
+To report the unlawful use of tanning units (solariums or collariums) for commercial purposes, or for further queries about solarium legislation in Victoria, contact the Department of Health’s Radiation Safety Team on Tel.
+1300 767 469 (from 9am – 1pm, Monday – Friday) or email radiation.safety@health.vic.gov.au.

-A solarium tan is not a safe tan
+A solarium or collarium tan is not a safe tan

-There is no such thing as a safe tan from a solarium.
-It is a myth that using a solarium is a safe way to tan and protects your skin from burning in the sun.
-Solarium tans offer no protection against DNA damage to skin cells, which can occur without any visible signs of skin damage.
+There is no such thing as a safe tan from a solarium or collarium.
+Using these devices does not provide a safe way to tan or protection from the sun.
+Solarium or collarium tans offer no protection against DNA damage to skin cells, which can occur without any visible signs of skin damage.

 Get to know your skin

-If you have previously used a solarium, your risk of skin cancer will be higher.
+If you have previously used a solarium or collarium, your risk of skin cancer will be higher.
 Get to know your skin and go to the doctor as soon as possible if you notice any new or unusual spots or changes to an existing spot.
 You may also want to talk to your doctor about developing a surveillance plan.

 Read more about how to check for skin cancer.